JRascall/texturepacker-godot-plugin/README.md

 ## Installation

-Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/1503)

-Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

 **Important**: Enable the plugin on the Project Settings.